nisaface/nisaface.github.io/_posts/2015-9-22-more-logistics.md

 ---
 layout: post
-title: "...and while I'm on the subject of turbulent logistics"
+title: "(...and while I'm on the subject of turbulent logistics)"
 category: blog
 ---
 Here's a great still from the title sequence of an Army *Big Picture* documentary from the late 60s: